Ulf3000/TabThumbNailOverlay/README.md

 primarily its meant as an extension to "tree style tabs" the legacy version ...

+features:

+- uses minimal canvas downscaling method
-i now made it compatible with sessionmanager and normal session-restore .. i hooked the Sessionstore.jsm so it should even be compatible with webext session managers
+- i hooked the Sessionstore.jsm so it should even be compatible with webext session managers
+- images are saved and loaded the tab session attributes
+- i now made it compatible with sessionmanager and normal session-restore ..

 -limitations :